mycsphd/mycsphd.github.io/_drafts/ms-vs-phd.md

 long time on a problem that interests them.

 You do not need to be genius to do research, and the vast majority of CS Ph.D.s are not geniuses.
-You need to curious, interested, and determined.
+You need to be curious, interested, and determined.

 ### How do I get one?

 The core of a Ph.D. degree is learning to do research by doing research.
-Over the course of 4-7 years, will work on a variety of research projects and write a number of research papers in close collaboration with your Ph.D. advisor.
+Over the course of 4-7 years, will work on a variety of research projects and write a number of research papers in close collaboration with your Ph.D. advisor and possibly other Ph.D. students.

 During the first couple of years, you will also take roughly the same courses you take to get an MS degree, but these are not your main focus.
 They just